• About PGC

 • Every coach wants to score more points.

-The question is not whether you want it.
-The question is whether you have a real plan for it.
+The question isn’t whether you want it.
+It’s whether you have a real plan for it.

 Too often, offensive struggles get blamed on everything except the real issue.
 We say we need a better set.
 We say we need better play calls.
 We say we need more confidence.
 Sometimes that’s true.
 But most of the time, the path to scoring more points is simpler than we make it.